Manchester City, 2011–2021

 Over almost a decade in England, Sergio Agüero established himself as one of the greatest centre-forwards of the Premier League era, surpassing Thierry Henry as the highest-scoring foreign player in the division's history despite persistent injury problems.
 Over a period of unrivalled spending at Manchester City and under three different managers, Agüero was also an irreplaceable member of the most successful English team in that time, winning a vast number of trophies and awards, both in a team and on an individual level.
-His departure after 10 years for Barcelona, at the end of 2020/21, as he turns 32, unquestionably represented the end of era.
+His retirement while at Barcelona, in December 2021 at the age of 33, unquestionably followed the end of an era.
 Agüero, David Silva, Vincent Kompany and Yaya Touré were those most responsible for delivering so much success, and by the start of 2020/21 only Agüero remained.

-Agüero is one of the world’s best strikers largely because he gets into a position to score so frequently – be that through clever off-the-ball movement or working a shooting opportunity of his own.
-The timing of his runs and subtle movements to lose a marker and reach the end of a ball into the penalty area are some of his greatest strengths.
+Agüero was one of the world’s best strikers largely because he got into a position to score so frequently – be that through clever off-the-ball movement or working a shooting opportunity of his own.
+The timing of his runs and subtle movements to lose a marker and reach the end of a ball into the penalty area were some of his greatest strengths.

-An attacker who looks to get in behind opposing defences, Agüero tends to make his runs on the blindside of a central defender to give him the best chance of getting in on goal, and if that defender turns to see his run, it will mean they have taken their attention off the ball, also giving him an advantage.
-Though he is also comfortable withdrawing towards play, Agüero’s instinct is to be more penetrative with his movement; he also adjusted his game to better suit Guardiola's style of play after the Spaniard's arrival at City.
+An attacker who looked to get in behind opposing defences, Agüero tended to make his runs on the blindside of a central defender to give him the best chance of getting in on goal, and if that defender turned to see his run, it would mean they had taken their attention off the ball, also giving him an advantage.
+Though he was also comfortable withdrawing towards play, Agüero’s instinct was to be more penetrative with his movement; he also adjusted his game to better suit Guardiola's style of play after the Spaniard's arrival at City.

 The calibre of pass that came his way at City certainly contributed to the success he had, and he built a hugely effective understanding with their playmakers, particularly Kevin De Bruyne.
-After taking a central position, usually between the opposing centre-backs, Agüero increases his speed as soon as he sees his teammate glance up to look his way (below) and makes his move into space in the hope of providing a bigger target for the player delivering the ball.
+After taking a central position, usually between the opposing centre-backs, Agüero increased his speed as soon as he saw his teammate glance up to look his way (below) and made his move into space in the hope of providing a bigger target for the player delivering the ball.

-The majority of his shots and goals come off a single touch, an ability that makes him even more dangerous in the box because he doesn’t need time to set himself before taking a shot.
-However, when he has the time and space he is capable of taking an additional touch, readjusting, and getting his shot off quickly if the attempted assist is not as accurate as he had hoped or towards the wrong foot.
-He requires such little backlift to generate power in his shots that he doesn’t need long to take a touch and shoot.
+The majority of his shots and goals came off a single touch, an ability that made him even more dangerous in the area because he didn’t need time to set himself before taking a shot.
+However, when he had the time and space he was capable of taking an additional touch, readjusting, and getting his shot off quickly if the attempted assist was not as accurate as he had hoped or towards the wrong foot.
+He required such little backlift to generate power in his shots that he didn’t need long to take a touch and shoot.

-The combination of his movement and positioning complements his finishing ability.
-He is relatively strong in the air and can finish with both feet and with power and accuracy, and consistently catches opponents off-guard before ruthlessly punishing them.
+The combination of his movement and positioning complemented his finishing ability.
+He was relatively strong in the air and could finish with both feet and with power and accuracy, and consistently caught opponents off-guard before ruthlessly punishing them.

-His skill set is also far from limited to his finishing – he arguably does not get enough credit for his contribution to build-up play.
-He has improved significantly at dropping into deeper positions to draw an opposing centre-back out of position and link play.
-He rarely catches the eye because he doesn’t have the vision or passing ability to play killer passes like a centre-forward such as Harry Kane, but he plays an important role in disrupting the opposition’s defensive line through his movement and a simple passing game that means he usually retains possession – something that was key for Guardiola.
+His skill set was also far from limited to his finishing – he arguably did not get enough credit for his contribution to build-up play.
+He improved significantly at dropping into deeper positions to draw an opposing centre-back out of position and link play.
+He rarely caught the eye because he didn’t have the vision or passing ability to play killer passes like a centre-forward such as Harry Kane, but he played an important role in disrupting the opposition’s defensive line through his movement and a simple passing game that meant he usually retained possession – something that was key for Guardiola.